VUbels/GUIdedRNA/README.md

 6) Let Docker build container (5-15 minutes)
 7) If browser does not open simply go to http://localhost:3838

-After building docker container is completed once, subsequently running app is instantaneous.
+After docker container is build once, subsequently running app is instantaneous and can be done through docker desktop.
 Refresh browser if connection cannot be found.

 > [!TIP]
 > **When using app, your directories to upload data are likely found in root >> host_drives!**